 Chopped Apples in Crockpot with Cinnamon

 I like to sprinkle ground cinnamon on top too, though this is optional.
-The apples have enough flavor on their own, but I’m a sucker for cinnamon in all things.
+You may also add a couple cinnamon sticks, or swap in some apple pie spice or pumpkin pie spice instead.
+While the apples have plenty of flavor on their own, I’m a sucker for cinnamon with apple.

 Should You Add Water or Not?